 You can apply yourself online, but if your parent or carer applies for the Pregnancy and Baby Payment for you, they'll need to either call our helpline free on 0800 182 2222 or download and fill in our paper form.

 Which parent can apply for Best Start Grant

-If you're living with the birth mother, you can apply if the two of you are a couple, married or civil partners.
+- if you're living with the birth mother and the two of you are a couple, married or civil partners

-You have until your baby's first birthday to apply if you've taken over looking after a baby, such as if you adopt or are a kinship carer.
+You can also apply if you've taken over looking after a child, such as if you've adopted or are a kinship carer.

 You and your data

 If you want to know more about how Social Security Scotland use your data, you can read the privacy notice about Best Start Grant.